balderdashy/sails-docs/Guide: Customizable Server Responses.md

 #### res.notFound(msgOrData)

-This is the simplest by default of customizable server responses.
+This is the simplest by default of the customizable server responses.
 If the requester is expecting JSON, they get a JSON response with the 404 status code.

 Otherwise the view located in `myApp/views/404.*` will be served.
 If that view can't be found, then the client is just sent the JSON response.

 ##### Example

-Lets say you have the route `GET /profile/:profileID':'ProfileController.showProfile'` in your app and a client sends a GET request to `/profile/15`
+Lets say you have the route `'GET /profile/:profileID':'ProfileController.showProfile'` in your app and a client sends a GET request to `/profile/15`

 ```javascript